 Just a freshly brewed 21st century practice.

 Learn more about 21 st century Tai Chi.
-Grab this Free Beginners Guide and check out how to start learning Tai Chi at home with your very next breath.
+Check out how to start learning Tai Chi at home with your very next breath.

 Thanks for visiting.
 Take a look at the best Tai Chi articles, introductory courses and complete courses, books and music videos.
 If you have a question, or looking for private classes, affiliate links, drop me a line here. or subscribe for some great Tai Chi stuff delivered to your inbox.